fedoranimus/todoist-api/source/includes/_sharing.md

 Argument | Description
 -------- | -----------
-project_id | The shared project of which to take the ownership.
+project_id | The shared project of which to take the ownership (a number or temp id).

 ## Accept a business invitation